Leslie was on the jury at the 1980 Cannes Film Festival.

 Leslie was married to George Hormel II between 1951-54.

-Leslie won the 2007 Emmy for Outstanding Guest Actress in a Drama Series for her portrayal of Lorraine Delmas on Law & Order: Special Victims Unit.
+In 2007, Leslie won an Emmy Award for Outstanding Guest Actress in a Drama Series playing Lorraine Delmas on Law & Order: Special Victims Unit: Recall.

 Leslie: I got what I have now through knowing the right time to tell terrible people when to go to hell.